BestTimesToVisit.com Logo

 When is the absolute best time to visit Vanuatu to avoid the crowds and still get great weather?

-Getting around Vanuatu seems like it could be tricky.
-What's the most practical way to see different islands?
+Getting around Vanuatu seems a bit tricky.
+What's the most practical way to see multiple islands?

-Beyond the famous Blue Holes, are there any lesser-known natural wonders worth seeking out?
+Beyond the famous blue holes, are there any lesser-known natural wonders I should seek out?

 What is the cheapest month to visit Vanuatu?